Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/setup-xm-cloud.md

 4. Select a pre-configured language, in this case, English.

 At this time, you can also select an existing Site identifier, or create a new one.
-This is required when connecting CDP for embedded analytics and personalization.
+This is required when connecting [CDP, the Customer Data Platform](https://developers.sitecore.com/customer-data-management/cdp) of Sitecore for embedded analytics and personalization.

 Now, let’s start the creation process of the site.